AlphaRomeoTango16/Groupomania/readme.md

 DB_DATABASE=groupomania
 ```
 ---
-### 4/ LAUNCH THE SERVER
+### 4/ INSTALL THE BACKEND DEPENDENCIES AND LAUNCH THE SERVER
-Change the directory to backend and launch the server with nodeJS.
+Change the directory to backend, install the backend dependencies and launch the server with nodeJS.
 ```
 $ cd backend
+$ npm install
 $ node server
 ```
 ---
-### 5/ LAUNCH THE APP
+### 5/ INSTALL THE FRONTEND DEPENDENCIES AND LAUNCH THE APP
-Open another terminal, change the directory to frontend and launch the app with Vue CLI.
+Open another terminal, change the directory to frontend, install the frontend dependencies and launch the app with Vue CLI.
 ```
 $ cd frontend
+$ npm install
 $ npm run serve
 ```
 ---